As a tech consultant for startups, I often hear people misuing multiples and percentages. Here's a little cheatsheet on:

 $1M | $1B | 99,900% | 1000x |

 If you invest $50k into a project and receive $64k, then your Return on Investment is 28%.
-This is calculated by taking the difference between current (or expected) value and original value, divided by original value and multiplied by 100.
+You calculate this by subtracting the current (or expected) value from the original, then divide again by the original.